IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 | apiServerPort | IP port of the REST API server.
 If not set it defaults to 443 | yes | 443 |
 | apiCredentials | REST API user and password encoded in base64 as User:Password  | yes | YWRtaW46VGVzdDEyMzRhIQ== |

-When the parameter `apiServer` along with the `apiCredentials` are defined in the configuration file, then the Storage Scale REST API is used instead of the command line.
+When the parameters `apiServerIP`, `apiServerPort` and `apiCredentials` are defined in the configuration file, then the Storage Scale REST API is used instead of the command line.

-The configuration parameter for each instance is stored in a configuration file: `snapconfig.json`.
-Here is an example for the configuration file for two instances (tsminst1 and tsminst2).
+The configuration parameter for each instance is described as a JSON-formatted objects in the configuration file `snapconfig.json`.
+Here is an example for the configuration file for two instances (`tsminst1` and `tsminst2`).
 Note the concatination of filesystem and fileset names using the `+` character'

 ```
 [